obfuscated-D/EnderXY/README.md

 Bowden feed is not the greatest, and is a limiting factor as far as print quality and speed are concerned.
 The upside of running the Bowden is it greatly decreases the mass fo the gantry.
 If using the stock motors, this is important!
 Direct drive would be much better, but wouldn't be worth it without A/B motor upgrades.

 ## Firmware

-## The firmware is not up to date, DO NOT USE IT!!!!!!!!!!!!!!!!!!
-There is a ready to go firmware.bin in the firmware folder for a build with the following configuration:
+In the firmware directory, you will find two .bin files.One for the stm32 and one for the gd32f.
+These reflect the configurations found in the marlin configuration files directory.
+These will only work for:
+- Ender3 4.2.2 mainboard with A4988 drivers and stm32 processor
-- Creality 4.2.2 main board with the STM32F103 processor
+- Ender3 4.2.2 mainboard with A4999 drivers and gd32f processor
-- A4988 stepper drives
-- Linear rail X
-- Afterburner bowden
-- Factory extruder
-- Factory hotend
-- V-wheel Y
-- V-wheel Z

-### If your build or board does not match this configuration THE FIRMWARE WILL NOT WORK FOR YOU!
+### If your board does not match, THE FIRMWARE WILL NOT WORK FOR YOU!
  You need to identify your board and stepper drivers, adjust the configuration files for your build, and build a marlin image.
 The configuration files needed for marlin 2.x bugfix are in the Marlin_files directory.
 See [Marlin](https://github.com/MarlinFirmware/Marlin) for more information on how to build your own firmware.